capnproto/capnproto/kjdoc/tour.md

 }
 ```

-When the code above is compiled with exceptions enabled, and an out-of-bounds index will result in an exception is thrown.
-But when compiled `-fno-exceptions`, the function will store the exception off to the side (in KJ), and then return an empty string.
+When the code above is compiled with exceptions enabled, an out-of-bounds index will result in an exception being thrown.
+But when compiled with `-fno-exceptions`, the function will store the exception off to the side (in KJ), and then return an empty string.

 A recovery block can indicate that control flow should continue normally even in case of error by using a `break` statement.